aflupton/taproom-react/README.md

 ## Notes

 Working through issues relating to how the app will function dynamically.
-Thus far, Angular seems to be more useful more modeling data, whereas React shortens the routing and rendering process.
+Thus far, Angular seems to be more useful for modeling data, whereas React shortens the routing and rendering process.

 ## Setup